music-encoding/guidelines/_guidelines-v3/02-header/04-headerRevisionDescription.md

 one or more
 URIs given in the **@resp** attribute.
 For example:

-{% include plainExample.html example="examples/header/header-sample076.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample076.xml" valid="true" %}